mearlboro/mearlboro.github.io/_posts/2021-03-20-synch-part-4-deploy-the-flock.md

 ![](assets/img/posts/synch/lain-tech.jpg)

-All this, so we can build ten headsets for the Synch.Live project.
-For our initial pilot experiment, ten copies of the prototype designed in [the previous post](/synch-live-part-3).
-And now we wish to install some operating system on the SD cards, add required software packages, make configurations, and deploy our software to each and every one of them.

-In this article, we document the process of setting up the whole flock and how to best automate this process, using pre-configured files and orchestration software Ansible.
+All this, so we can build, and then deploy, ten headsets for the Synch.Live project for our pilot experiment: an attempt to see if humans can move as one, without language.

 This article is part of a series describing my collaboration with [Hillary Leone](https://hillaryleone.com) on [Synch.Live](https://www.synch.live).
 To summarise, Synch.Live is a _game in which of groups of strangers try to solve a group challenge, without using words.
 We will use a specially-designed headlamp, simple rules and a just-published algorithm to create the conditions for human emergence._